 - $0.60/SF for HVAC and hot water systems meeting 15% savings

 It is also possible to partially qualify through the 179D interim lighting rule, which allows for a prorated deduction for a 25–40% reduction in lighting power density (50% for factories).

 Who can complete a 179D claim?
 How does a 179D deduction claim work?

 A taxpayer cannot prepare the claim on their own.
 A licensed engineer must complete a certification to validate the savings claimed on behalf of the owner.

 To file a Section 179 claim, the IRS requires:

 - Third-Party Inspection, Verification and Certification in accordance with Section 179D of the Internal Revenue Code

 - Allocation Letter (public buildings only)

-At Tri-Merit, we are highly experienced professionals in the field of engineering based tax incentives, including Section 179D.
-We can help you work out whether you are eligible and assist you throughout the entire process.
+At Tri-Merit, we are highly experienced professionals in the field of engineering-based tax incentives, including Section 179D.
+We can help determine eligibility, perform the 179D tax study, and assist throughout the entire process.

 Tri-Merit makes a complex process refreshingly simple.